 The need for constant vigilance is derived from their perception of responsibility and potential danger.
-Again, like guards in the United States.
-(Ely 2010), Israeli school security guards express tension that accompany this responsibility: “It’s hard to always be alert.
+Again, like guards in the USA (Ely 2010), Israeli school security guards express tension that accompany this responsibility: “It’s hard to always be alert.
 You mustn't blink for a moment, always look around, always be on guard.”
-“If, heaven forbid, something happens ... and you aren’t alert to the environment ... it is bad.”
+“If, heaven forbid, something happens ... and you aren’t alert to the environment ... it’s bad.”

 At the same time, they derive a certain sense of self-worth and value from their responsibility.
 “This is completely different, you know, more difficult than other places.
-You’re in charge of security of school, safety of children, teachers, you understand?”
+You’re in charge of school security, safety of children, teachers, you understand?”

+Professional Disrespect

-However, as against the value that arises from their sense of responsibility, the guards are aware of disrespectful attitudes towards their role, professional ability, status, and of low value attributed to their work.
+However, despite the value that should arise from their sense of responsibility, the guards are aware of disrespectful attitudes towards their role, professional ability, status, and of low value attributed to their work.
 This deepens their sense of liminality, of being caught between professionalism and unprofessionalism, importance and unimportance, and hinder the formation of a stable professional identity.